 26. Qualifying exigency.
-"Qualifying exigency" means an exigency determined pursuant to the federal Family and Medical Leave Act, 29 United States Code, Section 2612(a)(1)(E) means a need arising out of a covered individual's family member's active duty service or notice of an impending call or order to active duty in the United States Armed Forces, including, but not limited to, providing for the care or other needs of the military member's child or other family member, making financial or legal arrangements for the military member, attending counseling, attending military events or ceremonies, spending time with the military member during rest and recuperation leave or following return from deployment or making arrangements following the death of the military member.
+"Qualifying exigency" means a need arising out of a covered individual's family member's active duty service or notice of an impending call or order to active duty in the United States Armed Forces, including, but not limited to, providing for the care or other needs of the military member's child or other family member, making financial or legal arrangements for the military member, attending counseling, attending military events or ceremonies, spending time with the military member during rest and recuperation leave or following return from deployment or making arrangements following the death of the military member.

 27. Safe leave.
-"Safe leave" means any leave taken because the covered individual or the covered individual's family member is a victim of violence, assault, sexual assault under Title 17-A, chapter 11, stalking or any act that would support an order for protection under Title 19-A, chapter 103.
-Safe leave under this subchapter applies if the covered individual is using the leave to protect the covered individual or the covered individual's family member by:
+"Safe leave" means any leave taken because the covered individual or the covered individual's family member is a victim of violence, assault, sexual assault under Title 17-A, chapter 11, stalking or any act that would support an order for protection under